-1 - AIMING FOR WIN-WIN
+POSITIONS: AIMING FOR WIN-WIN

 Let's start with the first and most important question to encourage your students to ask themselves: "What is the intended goal of the position I am taking?
 How will it affect Palestinian and Israeli people?
 Might it endanger others if I proceed in a certain way with my words?"

-What outcome is being proposed for Palestinians and Israelis?
+What outcome is being proposed for Israelis and Palestinians?
 If the end result means the eradication of either the Palestinian or the Israeli national identity and/or people, then it is win-lose, which will likely lead to lose-lose and means a continuation of the human loss and suffering that has been going on for decades.
 This is precisely why we chose our organisation's name, to encourage people to remember the value of human life and not support one side to win against the other.
 Click on the picture below for a short film that is helpful for illustrating the true impact of a win-lose approach.

-Click here for information on the UN principle of equal rights and self-determination of peoples - Article 1 (2).
-Both the Jewish-Israeli and Arab-Palestinian peoples have that right under the UN Charter.
-Currently, Israel is a fully recognised member state of the UN, Palestine has observer, non-member status at the UN.

-SNS does not prescribe what an agreed-upon solution should look like, but encourages critical thinking through listening to what Palestinians and Israelis say they need (see page 6 below)
+Information on the UN principle of equal rights and self-determination of peoples - Article 1 (2).
+Both the Israeli and Palestinian peoples have that right under the UN Charter.
+Currently, Israel is a fully recognised member state of the UN, Palestine has observer, non-member status at the UN.\ \SNS does not prescribe what an agreed-upon solution should look like, but encourages critical thinking through listening to what Palestinians and Israelis say they need.